 Patchett Winery was the first winery built in the Napa Valley in the city of Napa in 1858 (founded by John Patchett who was in his 60’s at the time – born in England in 1797).
 That winery is no longer in existence.
-The next three wineries in Napa Valley were under construction in 1861, Charles Krug, Crane Cellars & David Fulton – and of those, Crane Cellars is no longer in business (although the Beckstoffer owned Dr. Crane still carries his namesake) and Charles Krug while still family owned, isn’t under its original family ownership.
+The next three wineries in Napa Valley were under construction in 1861, Charles Krug, Crane Cellars & David Fulton – and of those, Crane Cellars is no longer in business (although the Beckstoffer owned Dr. Crane Vineyard still carries his name) and Charles Krug while still family owned, isn’t under its original family ownership.

 David Fulton was quite an individual.
 He ran the towns first saddlery and was a blacksmith; he sold his saddlery shop in downtown St. Helena to help fund the vineyards.
 When you drive down busy main street St. Helena think of David Fulton; he planted St. Helena’s first vineyard here in 1858.

 He also was instrumental in helping create the area’s first viticultural organization which at the time was called the “Sonoma, Napa, Solano Grape Growers Association.
 In later years he invented what today is called the “Fulton Plow” (the one horse plow) and there are one or two of these sitting on the property.
 An image of this appears on their label.
 130 years passed between commercial vintages at this winery.
-The “new wineries” first commercial release was made at a nearby winery in 1999 and relatively soon after they were producing wine on the site of their original winery.
+The “new wineries” first commercial vintage was made at a nearby winery in 1999 and relatively soon after they were producing wine on the site of their original winery.
 14.5 acres of vines are planted mostly to Petite Sirah and the majority of these vines date back to the 1950’s and 1960’s.

 Unfortunately Fulton’s original wooden winery building blew down during a violent wind storm in 1973 leaving just the stone foundation walls.
 The historical house located nearby is still standing and dates from the mid 1860’s.
 Today this winery has been reconstructed in the exact same location as the original winery.
 In fact the two massive oak trees which surround the new winery even predate the original winery.

 Because of its rich historical presence in the Napa Valley a visit here typically includes an overview of their history, a quick tour and the tasting which is held within the new winery building or if the weather permits outside on their spacious deck.
 This outdoor setting overlooking the vineyards is a beautiful spot to relax with a glass of wine from one of Napa’s finest Petite Sirah producers.
 Their vineyard and winemaking focus is on Petite Sirah with this varietal comprising the majority of their total production.
+However their vineyard wasn’t always focused on this variety – other varieties over the years included Green Hungarian and Palomino and for a period of time between the 1930s and 1950s much of the property was planted to prunes.

-We tried the 2005 Petite Sirah mere days after being released.
+We tried the 2005 David Fulton Petite Sirah mere days after being released.
 This is one of the nicer Petite Sirahs coming out of Napa Valley that we have enjoyed on this project.
 The nose is deeply layered with rich aromatics.
 Aromas of baking spices, berry and cassis are pronounced, followed by a rich very juicy palate with minor touches of oak; a wine that is all about the dark fruit flavors including black cherry and blackberry.
 The wine is full bodied with a velvety mouth feel that persists from the entry all the way to the smooth finish.
 The tannins are delicate but structured.

 More recently David Fulton has started producing a number of other wines – under the popular # (hashtag) brand including #besties, #selfie and #bromance.
 Some of the proceeds from #bromance are donated to TAPS, a 24/7 tragedy assistance resource for anyone who has suffered the loss of a military loved one or friend.